 Starting in early 2015 the value of a NYC Taxi Medallion began to plummet – dropping by up to 75%, down to less than $200,000.00 by mid-2017.
 Many Taxi Owners owe $400-500,000.00 more than their medallions are worth.
 Further, with the arrival of UBER and LYFT, more and more drivers are having difficulty maintaining their taxi loan payments.

 Drivers organized and began to lobby NYC and Albany to no avail.
 Lenders commenced a lawsuit against the TLC seeking some relief, but that was readily dismissed in State Court.
 Owners and Lenders were left to fend for themselves.
 The Free Market prevailed.
 The State and Local Governments are not going to provide any assistance.

 Two final items of note:

-Melrose Credit Union, First Jersey Credit Union and LOMTO Credit Union (all in conservatorship) are now “suing” medallion owners first and asking questions later.
+Melrose Credit Union, First Jersey Credit Union and LOMTO Credit Union (all in Liquidating NCUA Conservatorship) have been “suing” medallion owners first and asking questions later.
 The NCUA has enlisted Fieldpoint Loan Servicing and Midland Loan Services (a subsidiary of PNC Bank) to service the remaining portfolio.
 If you have received a summons from any of these parties, or their assignees, you should not ignore this document or proceed pro-se (without an attorney) – we may be able to help…

-Capital One Equipment Finance, another lender that has left the NYC Taxi market, is now aggressively pursuing collection efforts on the notes and confessions of judgment that drivers executed rather than foreclosing solely on the medallions.
+Capital One Equipment Finance, another lender that has left the NYC Taxi market, was aggressively pursuing collection efforts on the notes and confessions of judgment that drivers executed rather than foreclosing solely on the medallions.
 They have also since sold off portions of their Taxi portfolios to private investors such as DePalma Acquisitions in Delaware.